Are You Buying a home in Fife?

 We may charge a fee of up to 1.5% of the loan amount for arranging your mortgage.
 The precise amount will depend on your circumstances but a typical fee is £400.

-The costs of buying a houseusing a mortgage to buy a house or property
+The costs of buying a house

 Here is a list of typical costs associated with buying a house: